 Scapa Flow, the body of deep water surrounded by Scotland's Orkney Islands, has been a sheltered anchorage for war ships since at least Viking times.
 It has also witnessed some of the greatest and most tragic naval events of two World Wars.
 Today the Scotland dive site is a magnet for experienced divers and naval history buffs drawn to its battleship graveyard and its famous WWI shipwrecks.

-Although most of the ships were removed in the 1920s, eight ships of the German fleet remain in Scapa Flow, making it one of Europe's most important and popular shipwreck diving sites.
+Although most of the ships were removed in the 1920s, seven ships of the German fleet - three battleships and four cruisers - remain in Scapa Flow, making it one of Europe's most important and popular shipwreck diving sites.
+As an interesting aside, some of the steel which continues to be salvaged from the scuttled fleet from time to time, is used in the manufacture of geiger counters, since it was sunk before there was any chance of radioactive contamination.

 Most of the German sailors were already ashore when the German Fleet sank.
 Skeleton crews were on board and all were rescued.
 A buoy in another area of the Flow marks a much greater human tragedy.